What Is a Film Fixer? A Guide to Production Fixers in the UAE

 How Production Fixers Solve Problems Specific to the UAE

+Here is the layout.
 The value of a fixer becomes tangible through real scenarios.
-These three anonymised examples from UAE productions illustrate the kind of intervention that separates a successful Emirates shoot from one that bleeds time and money.
+These three anonymised examples from UAE shoots illustrate the kind of intervention that separates a successful United Arab Emirates shoot from one that bleeds time and money.

-• Permit rescue: recovering a multi-location Dubai shoot after a content sensitivity flag threatened to revoke approval
+- Permit rescue: recovering a multi-site Dubai shoot after a content sensitivity flag threatened to revoke approval

-• Rebate recovery: restructuring a production's spending to restore eligibility for twofour54's 30% cash rebate after an initial application was rejected
+- Rebates recovery: restructuring a production's spending to restore eligibility for twofour54's 30% cash rebates after a first application was rejected

 The Content Sensitivity Flag

-A European production company had secured DFTC permits for a five-day commercial shoot across multiple Dubai locations.
-Two days before the crew arrived, the DFTC flagged a concern about a scene in the approved script that, on closer review, touched on religious imagery in a way that required modification.
-The production company, unfamiliar with the nuances of UAE content guidelines, was prepared to scrap the entire scene.
-Our fixer intervened, met with the DFTC review team, and identified a specific, minimal adjustment to the scene's visual approach that addressed the authority's concern while preserving the director's creative intent.
+A European production firm had secured DFTC permits for a five-day commercial shoot across many Dubai locations.
+Two days before the crew arrived, the DFTC flagged a concern about a scene in the OK'd script that, on closer review, touched on religious visuals in a way that needed modification.
+The production firm, unfamiliar with the nuances of UAE content guidelines, was prepared to scrap the entire scene.
+Our fixer intervened, met with the DFTC review team, and identified a specific, minimal adjustment to the scene's visual way that addressed the authority's concern while preserving the director's creative intent.
 The permit was reconfirmed within 24 hours.
-Without that intervention — the established relationship, the understanding of exactly what the concern was, and the ability to propose a solution in terms the authority accepted — the production would have lost the scene entirely or, worse, lost the permit.
+Without that intervention — the set up relationship, the knowing of exactly what the concern was, and the ability to propose a solution in terms the authority accepted — the production would have lost the scene fully or, worse, lost the permit.

 Desert Production Management

-A feature film unit needed a full week of desert exteriors in the Liwa region south of Abu Dhabi — the same landscape that served as Jakku in Star Wars: The Force Awakens.
-The shoot was scheduled during the transitional season, when daytime temperatures still reached 40 degrees Celsius and sandstorms could materialise with limited warning.
-Our fixer organised the entire desert operation: four-wheel-drive vehicle fleets, desert-experienced drivers, mobile shade and cooling infrastructure, satellite communication backup, medical support with heat-related emergency capability, and a real-time weather monitoring arrangement with local meteorological contacts.
-When a sandstorm forced a half-day shutdown on day three, the fixer had already identified and pre-permitted a protected alternative location that provided shelter while remaining visually compatible with the desert scenes.
+A feature film unit needed a full week of desert sets in the Liwa region south of Abu Dhabi — the same landscape that served as Jakku in Star Wars: The Force Awakens.
+The shoot was scheduled during the transitional season, when daytime temperatures still reached 40 degrees Celsius and sandstorms could materialise with tight warning.
+Our fixer organised the entire desert operation: four-wheel-drive car fleets, desert-skilled drivers, mobile shade and cooling infrastructure, satellite communication backup, medical support with heat-related emergency skill, and a real-time weather tracking arrangement with local meteorological contacts.
+When a sandstorm forced a half-day shutdown on day three, the fixer had already identified and pre-permitted a covered alternative location that given shelter while left visually compatible with the desert scenes.
 The production completed on schedule without losing a single full shooting day.

 Rebate Eligibility Restructure

-A mid-budget international production had planned to claim Abu Dhabi's 30% cash rebate but received notification from twofour54 that their application had gaps in eligibility documentation.
-Specific spending categories had been allocated in ways that did not meet the rebate programme's qualifying criteria, and several vendor contracts lacked the documentation standards the audit process required.
+A mid-budget global shoots had planned to claim Abu Dhabi's 30% cash rebates but received notification from twofour54 that their application had gaps in eligibility records.
+Specific spending types had been allocated in ways that did not meet the rebates programme's qualifying criteria.
+Several vendor contracts lacked the records standards the audit process needed.
 The production had already begun shooting.
-Our fixer worked directly with twofour54's production services team to identify every eligibility gap, restructured vendor arrangements where possible, replaced non-qualifying suppliers with qualifying alternatives, and rebuilt the financial documentation to audit-ready standards — all while production continued.
-The rebate was ultimately approved at nearly the full projected amount.
-The fixer's fee was a small fraction of the rebate value that would have been lost without intervention.
+Our fixer worked directly with twofour54's production services team to identify each eligibility gap, restructured vendor arrangements where possible, replaced non-qualifying suppliers with qualifying alternatives, and rebuilt the financial records to audit-ready standards — all while production continued.
+The rebates was ultimately OK'd at nearly the full projected amount.
+The fixer's fee was a small fraction of the rebates value that would have been lost without intervention.

 ACT 08